Rosemary and Garlic Roast Beef

 - ¼ cup chopped garlic (about 20 cloves)

-- 4 cups of a variety of Mushrooms, sliced to about the same size
+- 4 cups a variety of mushrooms, sliced to about the same size

 - Tie the roast and season generously with salt and pepper.

 - Mix together rosemary and garlic.
-Add 2 tablespoons of olive oil and stir to combine.
+Add 2 tablespoons of olive oil and stir to combine, creating a paste.
 Reserve.

 - Remove skillet from heat.
 Brush the herb-garlic mixture all over the roast.